-This week has been a special week at my children’s school.
-It’s called The Great Kindness Challenge and was started by parents just like you and me.
+In the past, my kids’ schools have done a lot to cultivate a culture of kindness, including participation in The Great Kindness Challenge, a program that was started by parents just like you and me.
 What started organically as a neighborhood group of kids wanting to make our world a better place, has grown into an interconnected network of young peacebuilders worldwide thanks to mom, Jill McManigal from Carlsbad, California.

 I was so happy to learn that the heart of this challenge started right in my own town.
-The heart of it all is the simple belief that kindness is strength.
-We all know that once an action is repeated, a habit is formed, Right?
-It works that way with Math, or even brushing your teeth, so why not with kindness?
+The heart of it all is a simple belief that kindness is strength.
+We all know that once an action is repeated, a habit is formed, right?
+It works that way with math, or even brushing your teeth, so why not with kindness?
 “With the Great Kindness Challenge checklist in hand, students have the opportunity to repeat a kind act, after kind act.
 As kindness becomes a habit, peace becomes possible.”

-I was so touched when I learned our school participates in such an empowering movement.
-My daughter has recently joined our local Brownie troop and her leaders asked all the girls to show up to school before school started with signs expressing kindness.
-Here I was, finding myself elated at this little persons kindness protest.
-After we greeted all the kids, teachers and parents at school, I found myself in a pool of tears.
+I was so touched when I first learned our school participates in such an empowering movement.
+After we greeted all the kids, teachers, and parents at school, I found myself in a pool of tears.
 I thought to myself, “What kind of world would we live in if we all applied this Great Kindness Challenge to our lives?
 What if we went beyond its designated week and practiced this every single day?
 How harmonious would our country look like?
-How peaceful would we be?
+How peaceful would we be?”

 It starts with me!
 I am going to take this challenge and apply it to my everyday parenting and make sure I am molding my children into being more compassionate, tolerant, kinder little humans.
-If we all work together, I do believe we could prove that our world could be rich in compassion and filled with KINDNESS.
-Some things we did this week included:
+If we all work together, I do believe we could prove that our world could be rich in compassion and filled with kindness.

 - reading a book to a younger child